 - Sand Pails are a fabulous alternative.
 They come in various bright colours and often with a shovel and maybe a mold attached for future summer fun.

 - Do you buy a new hat for your daughter (her Easter bonnet)?
 If so, use the bonnet as the “basket” to hold her treats and toys.

 - Get the kids involved…decorate a paper bag.
 Use markers, stickers, decals, etc. Many dollar stores have a great selection of craft supplies with themes.
-The kids will love decorating their bag to get ready for the hunt for goodies!
+The kids will love decorating their bags to get ready for the hunt for goodies!

-- If your children are a little older, decorate clay pots, then as part of their basket include seeds for some fast growing plants.
+- If your children are a little older, decorate clay pots, then as part of their basket include seeds for some fast-growing plants.
 They can start a spring garden and watch it grow.
 Here is one site with ideas for pots: Hostess with the Mostess

-- Wrap a Beach Towel around the filler and tie with a ribbon.
+- Wrap a Beach Towel around the filler and tie it with a ribbon.
 It’s pretty, it’s practical and it’s eco-friendly.

 - Plastic Flower Pot or tin can decorated with popsicle sticks.
 This is another craft for the kids and it’s not expensive.
 Check out how to make this on Frugal Upstate.
 CLICK HERE for instructions and photos.

 - Decorate a Photo Box.
-Some great fillers would be a mini photo album, memory card or film for camera, gift card for photo processing/printing.
+Some great fillers would be a mini photo album, memory card or film for a camera, gift card for photo processing/printing.
 These are great for teenagers or tweens.